 There has been lot of discussion on how fundaments of sales is changing and it will never be the way it was.
 There certainly is a truth in that - but also lot of misperceptions.
 The biggest change is not that cold calling is dead - the change is that it is not enough.
 Sales and marketing is becoming smarter but it still needs and will need human contact and persuasion in all parts of the cycle.
 When you are trying to approach somebody with your services, they usually answer "send me an email".
 Instead of just writing an email to her you can as well put it to your marketing funnel.
 It is a "marketing permission" at its finest and another good way of enhancing your inbound machine.

 Cold-calling as we know it is dead.
 Still, approaching people isn’t.
 A Typical cold call would be: ”Hi this is Pietari, I would like to meet you to show you my service offering.”
 Whereas, approaching a person you would rather put it like this: ”Hi this is Pietari, it would be nice to set up a discussion based on the new marketing strategy you told you were looking into in the last conference.”
 In the best cases that call would be backed with efficient content creations and account-based marketing tactics.
 Look at Marketo for example: efficient sales organization that utilizes content marketing and account based marketing tactics as it should.
-Yet, checking out their job ad there is a requirement: ” Outbound prospecting US Fortune 1000 companies via cold calling, email, and other marketing campaigns"
+Yet, checking out their (now removed) job ad there is a requirement: ” Outbound prospecting US Fortune 1000 companies via cold calling, email, and other marketing campaigns"